 Billing of telemedical services

-As described above, the range of billable telemonitoring services is currently limited to patients with advanced heart failure (NYHA-II or -III)9.
-In the future, further telemedical services are to be included in the guidelines and in the catalog of services of the health insurance companies and thus in the standard care.
+As described at the beginning, the range of billable telemonitoring services is currently limited to patients with advanced heart failure (NYHA-II or -III)19.
+Further telemedical services are to be included in the guidelines and the service catalog of the health insurance companies and thus in standard care in the future.
+For example, video consultations are already a standard service in statutory health insurance.20

 Calculation example based on a fictitious use case

-In general, the GOP billing of telemedical services is extrabudgetary and is thus remunerated at fixed prices.
+In general, the GOP billing of telemedical services is extrabudgetary and is therefore remunerated at fixed prices.
 The following is a billing example for the telemedical care of a patient with advanced heart failure for one quarter.
-In this case example, it is assumed that the patient has advanced heart failure.
-The primary care physician (PBA) performs the examination and indication.
-As part of the telemedicine care, the patient receives an external measuring device for monitoring the heart rate.
-For this, the PBA provides guidance to the patient on the use of the device used and relevant aspects of self-management.
-The PBA exchanges information with the TMZ in charge.
-The TMZ’s tasks include reviewing alerts that require action and re-clarifying findings that cannot be assessed.
-In the case of alerts with a possible need for medical action, the TMZ informs the PBA on the same day.
+In this case example, it is assumed that the patient suffers from advanced heart failure.
+The primary treating physician (PBA) carries out the examination and determines the indication.
+As part of the telemedical care, the patient receives an external measuring device to monitor the heart rate.
+The PBA instructs the patient on how to use the device and on the relevant aspects of self-management.
+The PBA exchanges information with the responsible TMZ.
+The tasks of the TMZ include reviewing alerts that require action and clarifying findings that cannot be assessed.
+The TMZ informs the PBA on the same day of alerts that may require medical action.

 Telemedicine care for patients with advanced heart failure